Window

-A window is an opening in a wall, door, roof, or vehicle that allows the exchange of light and may also allow the passage of sound and sometimes air.
-Modern windows are usually glazed or covered in some other transparent or translucent material, a sash set in a frame in the opening; the sash and frame are also referred to as a window.
+A window is an opening in a wall, door, roof, or vehicle that allows the exchange of light and sometimes allows the passage of sound and air.
+Modern windows are usually glazed, or covered in some other transparent or translucent material, a sash set in a frame in the opening.
+The sash and frame are also referred to as a window.
 Many glazed windows may be opened, to allow ventilation, or closed to exclude inclement weather.
 Windows may have a latch or similar mechanism to lock the window shut or to hold it open by various amounts.

-Types include the eyebrow window, fixed windows, hexagonal windows, single-hung, and double-hung sash windows, horizontal sliding sash windows, casement windows, awning windows, hopper windows, tilt, and slide windows (often door-sized), tilt and turn windows, transom windows, sidelight windows, jalousie or louvered windows, clerestory windows, lancet windows, skylights, roof windows, roof lanterns, bay windows, oriel windows, thermal, or Diocletian, windows, picture windows, rose windows, emergency exit windows, stained glass windows, French windows, panel windows, double/triple-paned windows, and witch windows.
+Types include the eyebrow window, fixed windows, hexagonal windows, single-hung, and double-hung sash windows, horizontal sliding sash windows, casement windows, awning windows, hopper windows, tilt, and slide windows (often door-sized), tilt and turn windows, transom windows, sidelight windows, jalousie or louvered windows, clerestory windows, lancet windows, skylights, roof windows, roof lanterns, bay windows, oriel windows, thermal, or Diocletian, windows, picture windows, rose windows, emergency exit windows, stained glass windows, French windows, panel windows, double- or triple-paned windows, and witch windows.

 Etymology

-The English language-word window originates from the Old Norse vindauga, from vindr 'wind' and auga 'eye'.
-In Norwegian, Nynorsk, and Icelandic, the Old Norse form has survived to this day (in Icelandic only as a less used word for a type of small open "window", not strictly a synonym for gluggi, the Icelandic word for 'window').
+The English word window originates from the Old Norse vindauga, from vindr 'wind' and auga 'eye'.
+In Norwegian Nynorsk and Icelandic, the Old Norse form has survived to this day (in Icelandic only as a less used word for a type of small open "window", not strictly a synonym for gluggi, the Icelandic word for 'window').
 In Swedish, the word vindöga remains as a term for a hole through the roof of a hut, and in the Danish language vindue and Norwegian Bokmål vindu, the direct link to eye is lost, just as for window.
 The Danish (but not the Bokmål) word is pronounced fairly similarly to window.

 Window is first recorded in the early 13th century, and originally referred to an unglazed hole in a roof.
 Window replaced the Old English eagþyrl, which literally means 'eye-hole', and eagduru 'eye-door'.
 Many Germanic languages, however, adopted the Latin word fenestra to describe a window with glass, such as standard Swedish fönster, or German Fenster.
 The use of window in English is probably because of the Scandinavian influence on the English language by means of loanwords during the Viking Age.
 In English, the word fenester was used as a parallel until the mid-18th century.
 Fenestration is still used to describe the arrangement of windows within a façade, as well as defenestration, meaning 'to throw out of a window'.